pythian/DevOps-Technical-Project/README.md

 We prefer that final solutions be delivered via a public GitHub repository.
 Please note that due to the nature of public GitHub repositories, your solution will be publicly available for as long as you keep the repository.

 Other arrangements can be made for circumstances in which candidates are not comfortable releasing their code via a publicly accessible repository.
 Please let us know if you would prefer an alternate method of sending your solution.
 It's preferred that the version control history be maintained so that it may be reviewed.

-## Technical Guidelines

-In order to speed up the review process, we ask that you adhere to the following guidelines.

-  * Use Vagrant 1.8.4 or greater.
-  * Create a text document in your project folder that contains the following information
-    * The version of Vagrant that you used for testing.
-    * Any Vagrant plugins that need to be installed to run your solution.
-  * Use the windows or linux box that's included in the default Vagrantfile files.
-    * If you must use a different box, update the `config.vm.box_url` variable in the Vagrantfile.